Koverse/documentation/docs/source/dev/coreconcepts.rst

 ^^^^^^^^^^

 The Koverse data model has two main conceptual components: **Records**, and **Data Sets**.
-Logically, each Data Set contains a set of Records.
+Data Sets are the basic container for data in Koverse.
+Each Data Set contains a set of Records.

+Data Sets
+^^^^^^^^^

 For those familiar with relational database management systems such as Oracle or MySQL, the analogy is that a Data Set is similar to a Table, a Record is similar to a Row, and the fields or attributes of a Record are similar to the Columns.
 However, unlike traditional relational databases, Records in a single Data Set in Koverse do not have to all have the same fields, and fields can contain complex values, like lists and mappings of fields to values.

+A Koverse Data Set is a named set of Records.
+A Data Set has:

+* Configurable indexes to enable queries to quickly and efficiently find Records.

+* Permissions to control access to Records in the Data Set.

+* Automatically discovered statistics and samples to provide insight into the Records contained in the Data Set.

 Records
 ^^^^^^^